MattDodsonEnglish/docs/readme.md

 | |____tr.json
 ```

-For example, the Germany translation file will look like:
+For example, the German translation file looks like this:

 ```json
 {